Dungyichao/PeriodicScheduler_Semaphore/README.md

         </tr>
 	<tr>
             <td align="center">Thread Control Block</th>
             <td align="Left">Think of this as a summary of all the tasks.
-It should contain the information of where the current task's instruction and where is the next task instruction.</th>
+It should contain the information of where the current task's information and where is the next task information.</th>
         </tr>
     </tbody>
 </table>